-13 Share best practice across the University.
-Continue to hold sessions to inform and share best practice in key areas such as: Impact and grant capture through discussions and case studies. i. ii.
-The quality and volume of grant applications are improved, and will be monitored in our annual rolling REF process, and through internal and external peer review processes.
+across the University. inform and share best practice in key areas such as: Impact and grant capture through discussions and case studies. grant applications are improved, and will be monitored in our annual rolling REF process.
+We aim to increase high quality grant applications by 15% by 2020. ii.
+The number and quality of impact pathways and stories are improved.
+This will be monitored through PURE and through our annual rolling REF processes.
+We are however, more confident the work we have undertaken to gresser by the finessing existing Impact Case Studies for RE 2021 as well as the development candidate ICS.
+With respect to the Pathways to Ir required for inclusion in Research. ı T unexpected change.
+Early in 2020 announced that they will no longe require researchers to include Patl to Impact statements in their gran applications.
+The argument in supp key areas such as: Impact and grant capture through discussions improved, and will be monitored in our annual rolling REF process, and through internal and external peer review processes.
 We aim to increase high quality grant applications by 15% by 2020.
 The number and quality of impact pathways and stories are improved.
-This will be monitored through PURE and through our annual rolling REF processes.
-RIIO 5/20 Whilst there is no direct or simple correlation between the quality and volume of grant applications, nor is there between the sharing of best practice of such success, there are some positive indicators of improving research activity.
+This will be monitored through PURE and through our annual RIIO 5/20 research activity.
 The University has seen its research income increase in recent years from £18.3M in 16/17 to £21.3M in 17/18 to £21.3M in 18/19 with forecasts of between £24.6M for 19/20.
 We are however, more confident that the work we have undertaken to give researchers a better and more sophisticated understanding of the impact of their research, has been successful as seen by the finessing of existing Impact Case Studies for REF 2021 as well as the development of new candidate ICS.
-With respect to the Pathways to Impact required for inclusion in Research Council grant applications, we have seen a significant and largely unexpected change.
-Early in 2020 UKRI announced that they will no longer require researchers to include Pathways to Impact statements in their grant applications.
-The argument in support for the change being three-fold (i) that
+With respect to the Pathways to Impact